orhaimwerthaim/AOS-WebAPI/docs/version2/documentation_instructions.md

   -  "LocalVariableName" is the local variable name.
   -  "VariableType" this optional field is the type of the variable when converted to C++ (used for the "state given observation" feature).
   -  "FromROSServiceResponse" should be `true` when the value is taken from the service response.
   -  "AssignmentCode" is the Python code for assigning the local variable value from the ROS service response (returned value).
 The reserved word `__input` is used to reference the service returned value.
+This field value is the string code.
+Nevertheless, users can define it as an array of strings representing complex Python code (the indentations are preserved).
   -  "ImportCode" is an array of imports needed when receiving the service response.

 Example:</br>